Viltorn/Viltorn/README.md

 ### Hi!
-I'm junior frontend-developer. 👋
+I'm frontend-developer. 👋

 ### Education
 Hexlet frontent-development course (https://ru.hexlet.io/).

 ### Experience
-Developed several commerical websites on Tilda website builder using CSS and Scripts
+Developed several commerical websites on Tilda website builder using CSS and Scripts.
+Made application for card board game that is used by real users.

 ### Languages and Tools